Fish and Wildlife Advisory Committee

 • Members appointed under an open application process are eligible to serve up to six consecutive years.
 A member with maximum consecutive service becomes eligible to apply again for appointment after a two-year break.
 Current members interested in another term must apply again and members are not guaranteed another consecutive term.

 • A member may voluntarily withdraw from their term of appointment by notifying their DNR manager liaison or the DNR commissioner by email or letter.
-The commissioner may terminate an appointment if the member does not meet the expectations for a member in good standing, and will communicate a termination of appointment to the member by email or letter.
+The commissioner may terminate an appointment if the member does not meet the expectations for a member in good standing and will communicate a termination of appointment to the member by email or letter.

 Requirements for appointees

 • Email address: This group relies on email for communication and some file-sharing.
 You will need an email address and you must check it on a daily basis when the group is active.
-A backup phone number will help the group chair and DNR manager liaison stay in touch.
+A backup phone number may help the group chair and DNR manager liaison stay in touch.

 • Access to a computer: Members works together to draft a report.
 You will need regular access to a computer so you can contribute to the drafting.